Basic Machine Manufacturing Technology

 - Basic Machining Applications

-You'll learn how to use machine tools, such as lathes, milling machines, and grinders and other equipment commonly found in manufacturing facilities.
+In this program you'll learn to use tools such as lathes, milling machines, grinders, and other equipment commonly found in manufacturing facilities.
 You'll also explore manufacturing theory and practical skills as well as blueprint reading.
-The program lab includes many brands of machining equipment so you will become comfortable using a variety of controls and displays.
+The program lab includes several brands of machining equipment so you will become comfortable using a variety of controls and displays.

 According to the Bureau of Labor Statistics: